HTML2Image For Linux and Unix

 4. For more help, type "html2image -h"

 5. You can also run html2image with Xvfb on the text mode console.
-In the html2image folder, run the below command:
+In the html2image folder, run the below comman (Xvfb can be also installed from your linux with tool like apt-get or yum)

 ./Xvfb :1 -screen 0 640x480x24 -nolisten tcp -audit 4 -auth X1.cfg & export DISPLAY=:1 & ./html2image www.google.com /root/b.png